 When you use a capo, you can change the key without changing chord shapes.

-For example, if you’re comfortable playing the open chord shapes for the key of G (G, C, and D), but your voice doesn’t fit the key of G, a capo can fix that problem quick.
+For example, if you’re comfortable playing the open chord shapes for the key of G (G, C, and D), but your voice doesn’t fit the key of G, a capo can fix that problem quickly.

 Let’s start by putting a capo on the second fret.
 When you have the capo ready, with all 6 strings ringing out clearly, make a G chord shape.